Inside: A tutorial on how to print on wood to upcycle a lazy susan with vintage cheese labels. The post includes free vintage cheese label printables.

 My small collection of labels are for just two types of cheese.
 French Camembert and Swiss Gruyere.

 When I started looking into the labels further on the internet, I discovered that collecting cheese labels in France was a thing.
-There is a fabulous website that displays hundreds of different Camembert labels and their monetary value.
+A fabulous website displays hundreds of different Camembert labels and their monetary value.

 The cheese tends to be packaged in whole in thin, round, wooden (poplar) containers.
-With a round label on the top often displaying the Normandy town where it was made.
+A round label on the top often displays the Normandy town where it was made.

 Lazy Susans are round turntables designed for distributing food around a table.
 I thought it would be fun to use one of these round cheese labels to print on a round wooden Lazy Susan.

 The downloaded vintage cheese labels will be of a higher resolution than the image on the website.
 Just click on the title above to download.